 6.3.2.3 Business Diagrams

 Business diagrams reflect any set of terms in the model, within or across sections of the content.
 These may be rendered with varying levels of detail.
 Diagrams created during reviews of the subject matter will typically contain a greater range of terms than diagrams created for presentation to the wider community of potential users.
-The levels of detail presented in the diagrams typically include:

-Block diagram: contains only Things and Relationship Properties

-Simple diagram: contains Things, Simple Properties and Relationship Properties

-Advanced diagram: as Simple Diagram with the addition of relationships between Relationship Properties

-Locator diagram: as Advanced Diagram; each 'Thing' and Relationship Property has a textual indication of its section location

-UML diagram: as Locator diagram, with UML indications turned on for UML stereotypes and the like.
-These are not intended for review or consumption by business domain experts and are included for maintenance only.

 6.3.3 Interpretation